Key Takeaways

 To provide the base information about what exists at each geographic location, SafeGraph includes three closely related columns.
 The location name column delivers the unique name of each place, such as 7-Eleven.
 Sometimes this matches the value in the brands column, particularly when a location name is simple, like Walmart, and falls under the Walmart brand.
 However the location name column can differentiate between a Walmart and a Walmart Supercenter, while the brand for that location will still be just Walmart.

 SafeGraph brand IDs also detail parent and child brands.
 Similar to Placekey denoting spatial hierarchy, SafeGraph brand IDs show brand hierarchies.
 For example, Yum!
-Brands owns multiple restaurant brands, so POIs for those restaurant brand locations will contain a brand ID for that restaurant, and a parent brand ID for Yum!
+Brands own multiple restaurant brands, so POIs for those restaurant brand locations will contain a brand ID for that restaurant, and a parent brand ID for Yum!
 Brands.
 This takes identifying brand footprints and market landscapes a step further to show how some brands are related to each other, and provides another field option for querying and modeling places data.
+Learn more about our global brand coverage in Announcing SafeGraph Global Brands.

-Every POI in SafeGraph Places includes a location name, but not all records include a brand or brand ID.
+Every point of interest (POI) in SafeGraph Places includes a location name, but not all records include a brand or brand ID.
 This is because many places do not belong to a larger brand, such as independent restaurants or local museums.
 SafeGraph defines a brand as a branded store which has multiple locations all under the same logo or store banner.

 Some columns in the Places dataset only apply to certain types of POIs, like Brand and Brand ID.
 Smaller mom-and-pop store locations or offices will have ‘null’ values in these columns because they do not belong to a larger brand.